cruise-automation/isopod/README.md

 #### `kube.get`

 Reads object from API Server.
-If `wait` argument is set to duration (e.g `10s`) will block until object is successfully read or timer expires.
+If `wait` argument is set to duration (e.g `10s`) will block until the object is successfully read or timer expires.
 If `json=True` optional argument is provided, will render object as unstructured JSON represented as Starlark `dict` at top level.
 This is useful for CRDs as they typically do not support Protobuf representation.

 ```python
 # Wait 60s for Service Account token secret.